Greene and Greene: D. L. James House

 In 1918, businessman D.L.
 James (father of writer Daniel Lewis James) commissioned Charles to design a sandstone and granite Mediterranean-style house on a bluff he had bought in Carmel Highlands, California overlooking the water.
 Charles made watercolor sketches and architectural drawings for the house based on Cornwall's Tintagel Castle.

-Greene supervised the construction of the granite house that took five years to complete.
+Greene supervised the construction of the granite house, which took five years to complete.
 The house was later called "Seaward".
-The house was sold in 1999 to the Searock LLC for $4,590,000.
+The house was sold in 1999 to Searock LLC for $4,590,000.

 In July, 2022 the house was purchased from Searock by actor Brad Pitt for $40,000,000.

-War I Memorial Arch
+World War I Memorial Arch

-The Carmel-by-the-Sea World War I Memorial Arch was designed by Charles Greene in 1919 and constructed at the intersection of Ocean Avenue and San Carlos Street in Carmel-by-the-Sea.
+The Carmel-by-the-Sea World War I Memorial Arch was designed by Charles Greene in 1919 and constructed at the intersection of Ocean Avenue and San Carlos Street.
 The design generally resembles a bell tower of a California mission, the arch made of stone.
 A bronze bell was added in 1996 after Greene's death, which is suspended from a timber beam almost certainly carved by Charles Greene.